drimal/ChicagoAptRental/talks/markdown/slides.md

 ---

-- Randomly split data into training and testing sample (70/30 split)
+- Randomly split data into training and testing samples (70/30 split)
 - Fitted different models (linear and tree-based) on the training set and evaluated model performance on the test set
 - Used mean squared error (MSE) criteria for model evaluation
 - Linear models did not perform as well as the tree based models
-- Tree based ensemble model (RandomForest and Gradient Boosting Model) showed similar performance with GBM performing slightly better.
+- Tree based ensemble models (RandomForest and Gradient Boosting Model) showed similar performance with GBM performing slightly better.

 ## Features in the final model